petarnanchev/Exercise_Github1/README.md

 ++++++++++++++++++++

-Some changes for the branch 1
+Some changes for the branch 1 - to commit them !?